commons-app/commons-app-documentation/Tutorial-for-new-users.md

 ## New tutorial

 Tutorial and app released under Apache 2.0 license.
-Pictures in tutorial taken by Nicolas Raoul and Josephine Lim, and released under Public Domain license.
+New pictures in tutorial taken by Nicolas Raoul and Josephine Lim, and released under Public Domain license.

 **Page 1**